parti-coop/catan-spark-ios-app/Pods/SimulatorStatusMagic/README.md

 * 9:41 AM is displayed for the time.
 * The battery is full and shows 100%.
-* On iPhone: The carrier text is removed, 5 bars of cellular signal and full WiFi bars are displayed.
+* 5 bars of cellular signal and full WiFi bars are displayed.
-* On iPad: The carrier text is set to "iPad" and full WiFi bars are displayed.
+* Tue Jan 9 is displayed for the date (iPad only)

+## Can't I just use `xcrun simctl status_bar`? 🚀

+Starting in Xcode 11, the `simctl` command line tool includes a `status_bar` option that allows you to override the appearance of the status bar in the simulator.
+Hopefully this will eventually supercede the need for SimulatorStatusMagic, but at the moment it still has holes that make this project continue to be relevant.
+In particular, `simctl status_bar` does not currently provide a way to add localized date and time strings in the status bar.

 ### How do I use it?